chsjr1996/symfony-video-app/README.md

 - [ ] Verify all tests, add more if needed, try to improve the coverage.
 - [ ] Make sure that all Services can be used by Controllers/Console
 - [ ] Explore more about PHP8 Attributes on Symfony, like "Security", "isGranted" and others (expression language)
+- [ ] Improve the speed, try to add Cache Layer on DB requests
+- [ ] Add Queue feature to process some resources on background
 - [ ] ...